Rop89/rop89/README.md

 I am a problem-solving passionate with a holistic approach. </br>

-I have changed careers from leading teams to Front-end development and lastly to Tech Project Lead.
+I am a Tech Project Lead with a passion by solving challenges and coding.
 Aside from my current job as a Tech Project Lead I have been focusing on learning different tech stacks.

 I am very self-driven and another passion of mine is personal growth and development.